 Attractive Single Family Homes, a Large Clubhouse, a Putting Green and a Community Garden are Just a Few Reasons Why Retirees Choose Nevada's 55+ Ardiente

 This North Las Vegas community was planned by Centex Homes, and the developer broke ground in 2005.
 Shea Homes acquired the community in 2010 and continues building today.

-Ardiente's 788 houses are primarily single story.
+Ardiente's 788 single family homes are primarily single story.
 Both the Centex homes and Shea homes feature two to four bedrooms, two to three baths and an attached garage.
 A second story loft is optional in some models.
 Shea's properties are certified green and energy efficient.

 Prices start at in the mid-$300,000s.
 The HOA fee is $210 per month.
 Please verify this with a Realtor as prices will change over time.

-The hub of this gated community is the 20,000 square foot clubhouse.
+The hub of the community is the 20,000 square foot clubhouse.
 This beautiful facility includes two outdoor swimming pools, a fitness center, and a catering kitchen.
 Ardiente also maintains seven parks, community gardens, an event lawn, and a putting green.